greg-raven/grus/_posts/2009-04-21-new-gun-laws-wont-secure-our-border.md

 >
 > Sen. Joe Lieberman, I-Conn., who chairs the panel, told Brewer he hears her call.
 >
-> "Personnel on the ground, boots on the ground matter when you’re in a conflict," he said.
+> "Personnel on the ground, boots on the ground matter when you're in a conflict," he said.
 But Lieberman wanted to know from the governor exactly what she thinks the soldiers would do.
 >
 > "They would be able to help law enforcement along the border, enable them to do the kinds of things that would relieve them from doing, such as communication, logistics kind of planning, all those things that take up their time from actually supporting the border security," Brewer said.
 >
-> Cochise County Sheriff Larry Dever said there’s a practical reason for putting Guard troops on the border: Smugglers and border crossers "don’t have a great regard" for civil law enforcement.
+> Cochise County Sheriff Larry Dever said there's a practical reason for putting Guard troops on the border: Smugglers and border crossers "don't have a great regard" for civil law enforcement.
 >
-> "But they do have a great deal of, I’ll call it respect, more likely fear, of Army, of military resources," he told lawmakers.
+> "But they do have a great deal of, I'll call it respect, more likely fear, of Army, of military resources," he told lawmakers.
 "And the mere presence of those units, regardless of what their tasking is, creates a whole new element of deterrence in the minds of the border crossers."
 >
 > \[...\]
 >